lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 ```

 We need to update the projection matrix buffer by calling the `updateCamera` function.
 After that we will use the `VkDescAllocator` struct,
-we can fill up a list with the descriptor sets handles retrieving them by their id.
-In order to use them we need to bind them those
+we can fill a list with the descriptor sets handles retrieving them by their id.
+In order to use them we need to bind those descriptor sets
-descriptor sets while rendering by calling the `cmdBindDescriptorSets` Vulkan function.
-While iterating over the meshes, we get the material
+while rendering by calling the `cmdBindDescriptorSets` Vulkan function.
+While iterating over the meshes, we get the material index and set
-index and set the push constants accordingly.
+the push constants accordingly.

-The `setPushConstants` function needs also to be changed to use the new push constants:
+The `setPushConstants` function also needs to be changed to use the new push constants:

 ```zig
 pub const RenderScn = struct {